GaryGrady/Stained-Glass-for-block-game/README.md

-To use just download the html and open with a browser.
+To use download the html and sgimages folder make sure the sgimages folder is in the same folder as the html.

+Open the html file in a web browser.

 click to select the color.

 click or click and drag to change color on grid.

+Tools
+select either the draw tool (paintbrush) or the floodfill tool (bucket)

 Set your rectangle size and click update - default is 16 x 16
 clear resets the blocks to clear blocks